Richard D. Bennett: Federal Judicial Service

 On January 29, 2003, Bennett was nominated by President George W. Bush to a seat on the United States District Court for the District of Maryland vacated by Frederic N. Smalkin.
 Bennett's nomination received the strong, bipartisan support of Democratic Senators Paul S. Sarbanes and Barbara A. Mikulski, and was praised by prominent members of the Maryland legal community.
 He was unanimously confirmed with a vote of 99-0 by the United States Senate on April 9, 2003, received his commission on April 10, 2003, and took his oath of office on April 29, 2003.
 After more than eighteen years on the federal bench, Bennett assumed senior status on June 30, 2021.
 Since taking senior status, Bennett has continued to maintain an active trial docket.
 Additionally, Bennett has been frequently sitting by designation with the United States Court of Appeals for the Ninth Circuit.

-In October of 2009, Judge Bennett was appointed by Chief Justice John G. Roberts, Jr. to serve on the International Judicial Relations Committee of the United States Judicial Conference.
+In October 2009, Judge Bennett was appointed by Chief Justice John G. Roberts, Jr. to serve on the International Judicial Relations Committee of the United States Judicial Conference.
 He has traveled extensively in Central and Eastern Europe participating in judicial exchange programs in Russia, Estonia, Bulgaria, Turkey, Ukraine and the Czech Republic.